EU flag ObsSea4Clim Ilmatieteen laitos

 ice thickness 103933 snow thickness 103933

-These pages contain visualizations of measured sea ice and snow thickness from FMI internal database.
-For each station, the current year is compared with the climatology.
-The climatology data, spanning nearly 30 years, has been interpolated to weekly resolution.
-The figures include maximum, minimum, mean, 90th percentile, and 10th percentile values for ice and snow thickness.
+The figures below include maximum, minimum, mean, 90th percentile, and 10th percentile values for ice (left) and snow (right) thickness.
 The thickness values have been multiplied by –1 for visualization purposes.
 The ice and snow season is defined to start from October 1st and end on May 31st.

 ObsSea4Clim is funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency (REA).
 Neither the European Union nor the granting authority can be held responsible for them.